Asquera/elasticsearch-workshop-book/src/queries/queries/term.md

 One of the [term-level queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/term-level-queries.html) is the [term query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-term-query.html).
 This query type returns document that **exactly** match a term in a provided field.

 > A term query is not necessarily applicable to `text` based fields.
 Analyzers store modified terms of the text.
-This may result in different matches.
+This may result in different or unexpected matches.

 ## Index Mapping